defano/digital-design/docs/synthesis-instructions.md

 #### A note about user constraints

-A user constraints file (`.ucf`) is a plain-text file authored by the circuit designer that specifies how top-level inputs and outputs in the design should correspond to physical pins on the FPGA.
-Without these _constraints_, the toolset will randomly choose pins for you (a behavior that's rarely desired).
+A user constraints file (`.ucf`) is a plain-text file authored by the circuit designer that specifies how top-level inputs and outputs in the design should correspond to physical pins on the FPGA chip.
+Without these constraints, the toolset will randomly choose pins for you (a behavior that's almost never desired).
 A variety of additional constraint information may also be provided in this file (extensive documentation is [available here](https://www.xilinx.com/support/documentation/sw_manuals/xilinx11/cgd.pdf)).

 A generic UCF (`BPC3011-Papilio_Pro-general.ucf`) defining a pin mapping for every logical signal shown on the Papolio Pro's schematic can be found in the top-level `papilio/` directory.
 Additionally, each of the example projects has its own customized UCF located in the project's `papilio/` subdirectory.

 If you create a new project of your own, you should start with a copy of the generic UCF, then:

-1. Modify it such that each logical signal name (the value immediately following the `NET` keyword) matches the name of an `input` or `output` in your top-level module.
+1. Modify it such that each logical signal name (the value immediately following the `NET` keyword) matches the name of an `input` or `output` in your top-level module (case insensitive).
 Leave the `LOC` value and other constraints following the `|` symbol unmodified.

 2. Optionally remove all other (unused) `NET` statements to prevent warnings.

-Note that the first four (non-comment) lines of the file should be always be present:
+Note that the first four (non-commented) lines of the file should be always be present:

 ```
 ## Prohibit the automatic placement of pins that are connected to VCC or GND for configuration.